akingdom/akingdom.github.io/README.md

 > Thoughts and ideas are like food - we need them to live but there are junk thoughts and heathy thoughts. - Andrew Kingdom

+> Computers (and thus AI) are mainly an aid to assist and extend human thinking and memory.

 ### Footnotes
 - <sub><img src="https://avatars.githubusercontent.com/u/1809762?v=4" width="20" height="20">My GitHub user icon: Quantum Computing with an artistic twist.</sub>
 - <sub>(C) Copyright 2024 Andrew Kingdom.
 All rights reserved.</sub>